Nordic and Scandinavian Americans: Early settlements

-Scandinavian immigration
+Nordic immigration

 Early groups of Scandinavian immigrants to the United States had been motivated by religious factors, namely small communities of religious minorities who left to break from Lutheran state churches.
 Although small numbers of Scandinavian immigrants had already established themselves in the United States, the largest number immigrated during the 19th century in response to population increases across Scandinavia.
 During the 19th century, the population of Denmark, Norway, and Sweden collectively tripled.
 This increase was likely caused by improved medical and agricultural practices, and the unusually peaceful era in the region which followed the Napoleonic Wars.
 As a result, mortality rates dropped, while the birth rate continued to be high.
 The region's existing infrastructure could not support such extreme growth.
 In particular, population growth strained the resources of rural populations, where usable land was already limited.
 With more children to support, farms were successively split into smaller plots to be divided among descendants, and families were increasingly unable to sustain themselves from their own land.
 This forced many people in rural communities into poverty.
 Some chose to migrate to urban areas, in turn increasing unemployment.
 A later recession during the 1860s and famine further drove Scandinavians to emigrate.
 Although immigration to the United States decreased during the American Civil War, a significant wave again left during the 1880s.
 By the 1920s, the number of Scandinavian immigrants had decreased greatly, stopping almost entirely during the Great Depression.